There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 While this may not have been my best reading month, I definitely make up for it in September and October.
 But right now I’m just dreaming of travel abroad again.

 - Shop my book lists here!
 You can find every book list I have on Bookshop.org (except my monthly round-ups) and I add everything I can but they occasionally won’t have some.
 I do occasionally add extras though.
-If any lists are empty, they’ll be filled in shortly!
+If any lists are empty, they’ll be filled in..eventually!
 Shop my bookshop.org book lists here.

 Patagonian Road: A Year Alone Through Latin America